reflectoring/reflectoring.github.io/_posts/2018-01-18-consumer-driven-contract-consumer-spring-cloud-contract.md

 `src/test/resources/contracts/userservice/shouldSaveUser.groovy` in the provider codebase and push it as a pull request for the provider team to take up.

-Note that although we're still acting as the consumer of the API, in this step and the next, we're editing **the provider's** codebase!
+Note that although we're still acting as the consumer of the API, in this step and the next, **we're editing the provider's codebase**!

 # Generate a Provider Stub
 Next, we want to generate the stub against which we can verify our consumer code.
 For this, the Spring